git-moss/DrivenByMoss-Documentation/Novation/Novation-SLMkIII.md

 Switch to step view with the Scene 1 button.
 In step view:

-* dis-/enable the steps by pressing the pads.
+* Dis-/enable the steps by pressing the pads.
-* change the note length or create long notes by pressing a note pad, keep it pressed, wait a bit and then press a pad right to it.
+* Change the note length or create long notes by pressing a note pad, keep it pressed, wait a bit and then press a pad right to it.
-* long press a step to edit the note.
+* Long press a step to edit the note.
 Selected notes are lit in yellow.
+The first four buttons select between the different edit pages of the note edit mode which contain many note parameters.
+On the last page, to edit the recurrence pattern hold the Shift button and use the buttons below the display to toggle the steps.
+The length of the recurrence pattern can be changed with all knobs.

 * **Scene 1** - Toggle between note and step view
 * **Scene 2** - Open the resolution selection mode.
 Press one of the buttons below the display to select a resolution.